gurditsingh/hydeout/_posts/test.md

-**Challenges in Row Oriented Storage:** if you want to add a new row then it become the fairly intensive process. if you have a workflow which requires heavy write then this model become a lot more
+**Challenges in Row Oriented Storage:** if you want to add a new row then it become the fairly intensive process. if you have a workflow which requires heavy write then this model become a lot more expensive.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4OTMyMTksLTEzMDA0MDI2MzQsLTg0Mj
+eyJoaXN0b3J5IjpbMTY2NjExOTIyNiwtMTMwMDQwMjYzNCwtOD
-I3MDA3NiwxOTAwOTgzMzU2LC0xNTEwNzQzNDUzLDE1ODUyMDU4
+QyMjcwMDc2LDE5MDA5ODMzNTYsLTE1MTA3NDM0NTMsMTU4NTIw
-NDMsLTc3MzY1MDA3NSw5MjEwOTkyNjMsOTUyOTQ5OTc0LC0xMT
+NTg0MywtNzczNjUwMDc1LDkyMTA5OTI2Myw5NTI5NDk5NzQsLT
-IzOTUwNzM2LC0yMDg4NzQ2NjEyLC0yMDg4NzQ2NjEyXX0=
+ExMjM5NTA3MzYsLTIwODg3NDY2MTIsLTIwODg3NDY2MTJdfQ==

 -->